 As I’ve stated in any number of forums; one of the more irksome problems with in the Harry Potter series (there weren’t a lot of major ones up to DHs, but there were a handful — and a whole slew of little ones) is that the tight focus on Harry’s personal experience so limits the viewpoint of the reader that — as much and as detailed as the information we have been given us sometimes appears to be, we seem to get no sense of a living, developing history for the wizarding world as Rowling has presented it.

-For all of her slinging around blithe statements about; “A thousand years ago...” we get no real impression that the average wizard, at any point in their history, has ever thought, felt, or behaved in any manner other than the way he does today.
+For all of Rowling’s slinging around blithe statements about; “A thousand years ago...” we never get a real impression that the average wizard, at any point in their history, has ever thought, felt, or behaved in any manner other than the way he does today.
 Such a reading is only sound insofar as that, no, human nature does not really change.
 But human schools of thought, and human perception invariably do.
 Wizards can be no exception.

 It also appeared to be obvious throughout the first 6 books in the series, that Harry was going through a very deep process of learning to recognize and evaluate the nature of good and evil.
 This was only to be expected in what had been positioned as a of coming-of-age quest adventure.